freebsd/freebsd-quarterly/2020q3/if_dwc.md

   * Initialize clocks instead of relying on u-boot to do the right thing
   * Sense media type and adjust controller configuration accordingly
-  * Add support RMII PHY mode
+  * Add support for RMII PHY mode

 Yet uncommitted changes include performance optimisation by adding support for multi-segment mbuf transmission.
 The next step is to